Architecture in Chandler

 Amid the Downtown Chandler shops, you see a mixture of history and desert-adapted landscaping.
-The Crowne Plaza San Marcos Resort sits just off the square.
+The Crowne Plaza Phoenix Chandler Golf Resort sits just off the square.
 This mission revival style hotel was designed by architect Arthur Burnett Benton.

 Ranch Houses at Tumbleweed Park

 South of Downtown Chandler in Tumbleweed Park is a complex with two ranch houses built during the city's early days: the McCroskey and Edwards houses.
 The ranch house complex shows Chandler's early architecture when it was an agricultural town.
 The small bungalows at Tumbleweed Ranch Park are typical of early Chandler homes.
 Built by early Chandler farmers between 1912 and 1917, the style of these homes is practical and simple.
 Many homes built were ordered from companies like Sears Roebuck, Montgomery Ward, or Aladdin.